 An Open Discussion Regarding Military Sexual Trauma

-Most of the blogs I write are light hearted and informative.
+Most of the blogs I write are light-hearted and informative.
 However, there is something that has been on my mind a lot lately that I want to discuss.
 It’s no secret that Military Sexual Trauma affects many individuals who serve in the military.
 While I have blogged about this subject in the past, I did not have a one on one experience with many Veterans who were sexually assaulted in service.
 However, nearly a year ago my position in the firm changed.
-In my new position I do what we refer to as Intake Appointments.
-In an Intake I ask detailed questions about what a Veteran wants service connected for, their treatment history, and their experience in the service.
+In my new position, I do what we refer to as Intake Appointments.
+In an Intake, I ask detailed questions about what a Veteran wants service-connected for, their treatment history, and their experience in the service.
 For a lot of the Vets I talk to, this is their first time talking with someone about their experience outside of medical professionals.
 We don’t take these conversations lightly, especially when it comes to MST.
-We know how difficult it can be for anyone to share an experience about sexual assault, especially someone who served in the military.
+We know how difficult it can be for anyone to share an experience of sexual assault, especially someone who served in the military.

 I take what I do very seriously.
 I have fun, but I state that there is no greater feeling in the world than meeting and interacting with Veterans.
 I honestly enjoy speaking with Vets about every aspect of service.
 I mostly enjoy hearing about the comradery and brotherhood most people who serve in the military develop with their fellow Soldiers, Marines, and Airmen and so on.
 I think this is why I am so stunned when I talk to any Veteran who is a victim of sexual assault, rape, or any other form of unwanted sexual attention.

 So, why am I writing about my experience with these Vets?
 The answer is simple.
 I noticed something…no two stories were the same.
 I know MST is a big problem facing our military and many more vets are affected by MST who aren’t ready to come forward.
 So, my plan is to show how MST affects many different types of Veterans.